 There are lots of ways to earn PDUs and plenty of opportunities to do so if you go looking for them, and we’ve already mentioned several.

-The CCR program considers PDUs based on the activity you do.
-There are lots of activities available to you where you can earn PDUs, such as attending PMI Global Congress events, where there are often speakers covering leadership and strategic topics.
+The CCR program considers PDUs based on the activity you perform.
+There are many activities available to you where you can earn PDUs, such as attending PMI Global Congress events, where there are often speakers covering leadership and strategic topics.
 Often conference organizers will flag which area of the Triangle is covered by each talk, so you can plan your day to get the PDUs you need.

 In the CCRS, online learning falls under the Education category, and you want to look for the ‘Online or Digital Media’ category.
 This is where you should record your online learning.

 Many providers offer online courses for PMP PDUs.
-Look for courses, podcasts and webinars that come from a reliable source – look for the PMI Registered Education Provider logo.
-Then you can be sure that the provider is following PMI mandatory criteria for ensuring quality, you will have learning goals and an assessment of these goals at the end.
+Search for courses, podcasts, and webinars that come from a reliable source – look for the PMI Registered Education Provider logo.
+Then you can be sure that the provider is following PMI mandatory criteria for ensuring quality, and you will have learning goals and an assessment of these goals at the end.

 Most importantly, the PDUs offered by PMI R.E.P.’s are pre-approved by PMI.
 You will never have a problem claiming or justifying your PDUs if you use Registered Education Providers to deliver your PDU activities.

 There is normally a cost associated with PMI R.E.P.’s materials.
 However, if you choose not to use a Registered Education Provider, for example, watching a TED talk on YouTube about Leadership, then it is not pre-approved.
 It may still qualify as a Leadership PDU, but PMI may audit your claim or (at worst) reject it.
 If that happens, you will have to find other ways to make up your PDU total.
 You watched an interesting video and probably learned from it, but in PDU terms, that investment of your time was wasted.